NCCA/cfgaa24programingassignment-SKetchPoint/README.md

 -
 - OR in your terminal:
 - clion .
--(in CLion have CMakeLists.txt, ParticleNGL and build ParticleNGLCopy Shaders)
+- (in CLion have CMakeLists.txt, ParticleNGL and build ParticleNGLCopy Shaders)
 -----------------------------------------------------------------------------------------------------------------------------------------
 ##  Design of classes/structures:
 -